GabiBrawl/Utsuwa/README.md

 ## Flashing Instructions

-    First Time: Short the BOOT pads on the back of the PCB with tweezers while plugging it in.
+    First Time: Short the BOOT pad with the lanyard loop copper on the front of the PCB with tweezers or some other conductive material while plugging it in.

     Mount: The device will appear as a USB Mass Storage Drive (RPI-RP2).

     Flash: Drag and drop your compiled .uf2 file.

     Reboot: The device will reboot as a FIDO2 Security Key.

+## Acknowledgments

+Designed with 💙 by 𝕲𝕭

+Special thanks to the Hack Club community for their support